 Monitoring of the historic Evaporation Pond Leak Detection Vault (old underlying pond liner) as well as Evaporation Pond Leak Detection Sumps (new overlying pond liner) is conducted on a monthly basis as access conditions allow.
-Monitoring of the Evaporation Pond Leak Detection Vault is conducted by visual observations and by continuous measurement of water pressure (depth) in the vault sump using an installed pressure transducer.
-Figure 7 shows the depth of water in the detection vault during the reporting period.
-Visual observations showed the Detection Vault to be dry during 2020.
-Pressure transducer readings confirmed this.
-A metal cap was placed over the concrete collar of the vault in 2020; this likely contributed to the vault showing dry conditions throughout the year.
+Monitoring of the Evaporation Pond Leak Detection Vault is conducted by visual observations (continuous measurement of water pressure (depth) in the vault sump using an installed pressure transducer was discontinued after the new pond liner was installed in 2018).
+Field observations showed that the vault was dry throughout 2021.
+A metal cap was placed over the concrete collar of the vault in 2020; this likely contributed to the vault showing dry conditions throughout the year, as the cap prevents leakage into the vault from precipitation events.

 Three leak detection sumps were constructed during relining of the Settling Pond and Evaporation Pond in 2018.
 One sump was constructed on the west side of the Settling Pond and one sump each was constructed on the west and east sides of the Evaporation Pond.
 Each detection sump was constructed by installing a PVC monitoring pipe from the top edge of pond liner down the pond slope and in between the new secondary and primary liner.
 The PVC pipe allows for monitoring of the presence of collected pond water that may have leaked through the primary liner.
-No water was detected in the sumps during 2020.